 The goal of the Emotional Support Human campaign is to destigmatize mental health struggles and encourage openness and support for people who experience depression and other mental health issues, specifically people who are Black, Indigenous, and people of color, ages 18-34.
 Research shows most people know when a friend or family member is struggling conversations stall because of the potential for embarrassment, awkwardness, or lack of experience discussing mental health.
 As the program entered its second year, the Horizon Foundation approached our team to rethink their campaign.

-Key Results: To date, the 2020 campaign is performing 4.2 times better year-over-year than the Foundation’s previous Support Human campaign (in terms of click-throughs from social media and advertising to the website).
+Key Results: The 2020 campaign performed 4.2 times better year-over-year than the Foundation’s previous Support Human campaign (in terms of click-throughs from social media and ads to the website).

 The new Support Human site invites people develop empathy and support for their loved ones living with mental illness.
 Navigating challenging conversations is huge barrier for folks who want to reach out but just don't know how to begin.
 Research after our first year on the project led us to expand the site's offering of actionable tips and scenario-based examples of real conversations.
 We didn't want to overwhelm our audience with information, so we used interactions and scroll effects to establish a pace that allows time to pause and reveals more content on scroll.
 Relatable, unique illustrations and animation are woven throughout the site to create a Support Human "world" that people can identify with and feel a part of.
 I developed the sitemap, content strategy, and wireframes for the site and worked with Webflow designer Sarah Fischer and visual designer Chelsea Xavier.